LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lrc003-va-vol-3-centre-of-attention/index.md

   - imported/lrc003-va-vol-3-centre-of-attention/image1338.jpeg
 description: >-
   Manchester based Left, Right &amp; Centre are known for peddling bass music from all directions.
-On Friday 27th&nbsp;November, the multi-faceted crew return to showcase their third and final four track label compilation.&nbsp;
-  Containing four distinctly contrasting approaches to electronic bass music, LRC003 (much like the two releases that preceded it) captures the dynamic nature of [...]Read More...
+On Friday 27th;November, the multi-faceted crew return to showcase their third and final four track label compilation.; Containing four distinctly contrasting approaches to electronic bass music, LRC003 (much like the two releases that preceded it) captures the dynamic nature of [...]Read More...
 published: true
 tags: release-review
 featured: false